 The importance of using LinkedIn ads

 Incorporating LinkedIn Ads into your digital marketing strategy with LinkedIn Campaign Manager can quickly give you a competitive edge over other businesses.
 Especially if you are a B2B company.
 Here are some interesting stats to be aware of:

-– They have more than 260 million active users each month [source
+– They have more than 260 million active users each month [source]

-– LinkedIn is responsible for 80% of all B2B leads coming from social media [source
+– LinkedIn is responsible for 80% of all B2B leads coming from social media [source]

-– The leads coming from LinkedIn convert at three times the rate of those from Facebook and Twitter [source
+– The leads coming from LinkedIn convert at three times the rate of those from Facebook and Twitter [source]

 Want to know the most exciting fact of all?
 Despite there being almost nine billion content impressions each and every week on LinkedIn, only three million users are actually sharing content.
 To put that into perspective, just one percent of LinkedIn users are dominating the entire market.
 As such, success is there for the taking by passionate business owners.
 So, how can you get started?